ireaneus/CDI/staging/ETPTemplate.md

 instructor: Robert Dore
 course: Evangelism Teaching and Preaching
 description:
-bookReference: Evangelism and the Sovereignty of God by J.I.
-Packer
+bookReference: Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.
+2 Timothy 2:15
 ---

 # {{ page.meta.title }}